kkwong44/wordpuzzles/README.md

 * If the response is "N" then the game will be terminated with a message saying "You have exit the game".

-* There is no suggestion in the game to run simulation but at this point tester can run simulation by entering the word “simulation”.
+* There is no suggestion in the game to run simulation but at this point, tester can run the game in a simulation mode by entering the word “simulation”.
 This will give tester an option to run 100 puzzles automatically.

     *Example on entering into simulation mode*